Download the fact sheet:

 Are there protections when engaging in industrial action?

-The Fair Work Act 2009 prohibits a person from taking adverse action against a person because that person takes part in, or proposed to take part in, an industrial activity.
+The FW Act prohibits a person from taking adverse action against a person because that person takes part in, or proposed to take part in, an industrial activity.

 - becoming or not becoming a member of a trade union